Our users want to explore different topics about RPA tools, what are you interested in:

 - Programmable solutions that interact with other systems for the basis of RPA bots and allow them to interact with other systems

-- Intelligent/cognitive automation tools allow RPA tools to handle unstructured information and make decisions based on complex, unstructured input
+- Intelligent/cognitive automation tools allow RPA tools to handle unstructured information and make decisions based on complex, unstructured input.
+Read our cognitive automation article for more info.

 - Self-learning solutions that allow RPA tools to program themselves